marjanka3009/100-days-of-code/log.md

 ### Day 30 : February 10, Friday

-**Today's Progress**: 1 hours Javascript fcc. confirm Ending / fcc repeat a string / started truncate a string **Thoughts** Did the challenge amazingly fast compared to what I' m used to, within 10 minutes.
+**Today's Progress**: 1 hours Javascript fcc. confirm Ending / fcc repeat a string / started truncate a string **Thoughts** Did the challenge amazingly fast compared to what I' m used to, two challenges within 30 minutes.
 Plan to make flashcards within Anki to memorize all the methods and functions

 ### Day 30 : February 9, Thursday